johnpole/springbatchdemo/README.md

 Readers

 JDBCCursorItemReader
-  -data source
+  step 1: data source
-  -SQL
+  step 2: SQL
-  -mapping the colums to the bean
+  Step 3: mapping the colums to the bean